afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 <a name="setup_ci-what_do_settings_mean"></a>
 #### What do those config settings mean?

-It's worth pointing out that we are using v2.1 of CircleCI's configuration spec for pipelines, the latest version, and this is indicated at the top of our file:
+It's worth pointing out that we're using v2.1 of CircleCI's configuration spec for pipelines, the latest version, and this is indicated at the top of our file:

 ```ruby
 version: 2.1